A generalization of Kronecker's first limit formula to GL(n): Abstract

 \section{Abstract}

-Kronecker's first limit formula gives the polar and constant terms of the Laurent series expansion of the Eisenstein series for ${\rm SL}(2,\Z)$ at~$s=1$.
+Kronecker's first limit formula gives the polar and constant terms of the Laurent series expansion of the Eisenstein series for~${\rm SL}(2,\Z)$ at~$s=1$, which in turn can be used to find expressions for the polar and constant terms of the Dedekind zeta function of quadratic fields.
 In this article, we generalize the formula to certain maximal parabolic Eisenstein series associated to~${\rm SL}(n,\Z)$ for~$n \geq 2$.
-We also indicate how the generalized formula can be used to give the polar and constant terms of the zeta function of any number field at~$s=1$.
+We also show how the generalized formula can be used to find expressions for the polar and constant terms of the Dedekind zeta function of any number field at~$s=1$.

 \comment{

 Let $m = r + s - 1$ denote the rank of the unit group.
 Set A change of variables shows that for $a_1, \ldots, a_m > 0$,

 Let $Q$ be an $n \times n$ positive definite symmetric matrix.
 The Epstein zeta function associated to~$Q$ is defined by